lgfrbcsgo/wot-async-server/README.md

 # WoT Async Server
 A single threaded, non blocking TCP server which makes use of the `async` / `await` primitives of WoT.

+The server has a peer dependency on [WoT Async](https://github.com/lgfrbcsgo/wot-async).

 **The server should only ever be run on localhost.**

 ```python